antronerds/r2-tutorials/docs/Using_Signatures.md

 signature score is simply defined as the average zscore of a zscore transformed dataset (the standard way of visualizing a heatmap) (Figure 1).
-In R2, such scores are automatically generated when one generates heatmaps via the "view a geneset" function.
+In R2, such scores are automatically generated when one generates heatmaps via the "view a geneset" function or in case the dataset is very large a gene signature can be created directly using "Create Gene set signature".
 With the exception of some exceptional cases, most functional signatures will be composed of both upregulated genes as well as downregulated ones.
 Using both as a single list may then become problematic, as downregulated genes may counteract